fosshostorg/policy/README.txt

-  16. Our volunteers (other than the directors) do receive certain and specified rights within and by our policy, such as to represent our directors in conducting the business of our organization to thereby to fulfill our mission.y
+  16. Our volunteers (other than the directors) do receive certain and specified rights within and by our policy, such as to represent our directors in conducting the business of our organization to thereby to fulfill our mission.
   17. Our volunteers do not otherwise delegate or defer than as stated below as being typical; we in no way consider these lessen our responsibility to/for FOSSHOST CIC.